No Justification In Judaism For Occupation Of Palestinian Lands, Says Jewish Scholar

 In relation to NKI contribution so far to finding a solution to the conflict, Rabbi Weiss said:“We believe that Almighty rules the world and the rights of the Palestinian people should be restored.
 We plead with leaders of the world so that they should understand that the issue is not a religious conflict – which is the false narrative presented by Zionists – who are falsely using religion to justify their crimes.
 We are in sympathy with the Palestinian people who have been suffering for generations.”

 Concerning coordination between NKI and the Palestinian movements, Rabbi Weiss said:“We participate in anti-Zionist demonstrations together, in Arab and US youth conferences, we went to congress in New York together, held demonstrations together in Michigan.
-Our rabbis met with all the Palestinian leaders, from the late Arafat, the late Ismail Haniyeh, we met His Highness the Father Amir Sheikh Hamad bin Khalifa al-Thani, Hezbollah leaders in Lebanon.”
-(Weiss showed a photo album with all these personalities).
+Our rabbis met with all the Palestinian leaders, from the late Arafat, the late Ismail Haniyeh.

+We met His Highness the Father Amir Sheikh Hamad bin Khalifa al-Thani as well.

 On a solution to the Palestinian-Israeli conflict, Rabbi Weiss said:“First of all NKI condemns Zionist genocide in Gaza, Jews around the world are once again in a state of shock, horror and mourning, as the world witnesses the worst tragedy since the Nakba.
 We cry with the Palestinians and the greater Arab community.
 Second, we do not agree with the two-state solution.
 The one and only solution is to recognise the root cause: Zionism, and work toward a peaceful and total dismantlement of the State of Israel, to return control of the land to its indigenous inhabitants and restore all their rights.
 Only then can we expect a restoration to the former peace that existed prior to Zionism.”